runtimeverification/haskell-backend/docs/2019-12-16-Question-Mark-Variables-With-Ensures.md

       ensures notBool (arbDiffI(Is) inList{Int} Is)
     ```

+   However, this construction seems artificial and it might be better to have
+   it being automatically generated from the proposed syntax below.

 2. They are allowed, assuming that a `function` annotation in the syntax
    definition, together with the use of `?` variables in the `rhs` of the rule and
    the `ensures` clause would trigger Skolemization and the generation of